jostylr/event-when/eventwhen.md

 [doc]()

-    Each instance has, in addition to the prototype methods listed below, the following public properties:
+    Each instance has, in addition to the prototype methods, the following public properties:

     * `scopeSep` is the scope separator in the event parsing.
 The default is `:`.
 We can have multiple levels; the top level is the global event.
     * `count` tracks the number of events emitted.
 Can be used for logging/debugging.
-    * `looping` tracks whether we are in the executing loop.
     * `loopMax` is a toggle to decide when to yield to the next cycle for responsiveness.
 Default 1000.
     * `timing` The default timing for `.emit` which defaults to "momentary", i.e., appending to queue.